Chicago Public Schools: 1980s strikes

 In February 1980, the union went on strike again for a total of ten days; asking for paydays worked during financial crisis, changes to school board's spending cuts and job cuts.
 In 1983, CPS teachers went on a fifteen-day strike from October 3 to October 18 demanding a 10% salary increase.
 Superintendent Ruth B. Love offered raises between 1.6% and 4.8%, but the teachers' union rejected the proposal.
 The strike ended with the teachers receiving a 5% raise, 2.5% bonus and a one-year pact.
 Chicago Public School teachers went on a ten-day strike from November 23 to December 3, 1984, which resulted in a 4.5% raise.
 In 1985, the teachers had a two-day walkout.
 CPS teachers went on a nineteen-day strike from September 8, to October 3, 1987.

-Recent strikes
+Strikes since 2000

 In September 2012, CPS teachers went on a nine-day strike, walking off the job for the first time in 25 years.
 The work stoppage, which began during the second week of the 2012 school year, culminated with a march on City Hall.
 Striking teachers voiced complaints about pay, teacher evaluations, and benefits, as well as general concerns about the neglect of the city's public school system.
 Soon after the strike, CEO Jean-Claude Brizard stepped down from his position.
 On October 17, 2019, The Chicago Teachers Union began another strike that lasted 11 days.
 The contract negotiated by the CTU and Mayor Lori Lightfoot resulted in the teachers winning smaller class sizes as well as more support staff.
+During said strike, CPS teachers also advocated for more nurses and counselors, as well as wider investments in school resources.
+Some participants in the strike framed the movement as an effort to address structural inequalities affecting students in economically-disadvantaged communities.
 Furthermore, the students will have five of the eleven days added to their school year.